Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Related Work

 \section{Related Work}

-As the intricacy and magnitude of cloud-native applications have grown, the field of auto-scaling has attracted significant research interest.
-Some survey studies have provided comprehensive reviews of cloud auto-scaling, each focusing on different aspects.
-This section compares the relevant auto-scaling survey and review works.
-We conducted searches on Google Scholar in the field of auto-scaling, published within the last five years, and the types as survey or review journals, with the quality requirement of being SCI articles included in the JCR.
-And finally, 5 related works were found.
+As the scale and complexity of microservice-based applications continue to grow, auto-scaling has become an increasingly active research area.
+Several survey and review studies have examined cloud auto-scaling from different perspectives.
+This section provides a comparative analysis of representative auto-scaling surveys closely related to our work.
+To identify relevant studies, we conducted a systematic search on Google Scholar, focusing on publications from the past five years, limited to survey or review articles published in SCI-indexed journals included in JCR.
+Based on these criteria, five closely related works were selected for comparison.

-In terms of the technical aspects of the survey, Qu et al. \cite{Related1} provided a comprehensive survey and taxonomy of auto-scaling mechanisms for web applications in the cloud, focusing on challenges and existing research.
-However, their work primarily studies monolithic applications and reactive scaling, which may not meet the needs of rapidly evolving technologies and complex applications.
-As modern software development often requires more comprehensive solutions, Chen et al. \cite{Related2} conducted a survey on Adaptive Cloud Auto-scaling Systems, which adapt to runtime changes via diverse hardware and configurations, enabling cloud elasticity.
-However, the methods discussed are for traditional cloud systems, while newer and more powerful methods, such as the Transformer architecture, have emerged.
+From a technical perspective, Qu et al. \cite{Related1} presented a comprehensive survey and taxonomy of auto-scaling mechanisms for cloud-based web applications, focusing on system challenges and existing solutions.
+However, their study primarily targets monolithic application architectures and reactive scaling strategies, which limits its applicability to modern microservice environments characterized by fine-grained services and complex dependencies.
+To address broader system adaptability, Chen et al. \cite{Related2} surveyed adaptive cloud auto-scaling systems that respond to runtime changes across heterogeneous hardware and configurations to support cloud elasticity.
+Nevertheless, the approaches discussed largely focus on traditional cloud infrastructures, and do not fully reflect recent advances in auto-scaling for microservice applications, nor the emergence of more powerful learning-based techniques, such as Transformer-based models.